nathandyer98/Seeter-Client/README.md

 Ultimately, your organisation requires this prototype Client to be refactored and redesigned according to the following Specification.

-The Seeter client was a project set within the Software Engineering Practice module, of which we we given the task the refactor and redesign the 'Seeter' Client so that it uses the Command pattern whilst also adopting the MVC framework.
+The Seeter client was a project set within the Software Engineering Practice module, of which we were given the task the refactor and redesign the 'Seeter' Client so that it uses the Command pattern whilst also adopting the MVC framework.

 The Commands